-- >> What is in the 'best interests' of the child? - >> The child's interests are the most important (this means the child's interests are considered above parent's interests) - >> Parents, families and communities have the primary role in safeguarding and promoting a child's wellbeing and should be supported in this.
+- >> What is in the 'best interest' of the child? - >> The child's interests are the most important (this means the child's interests are considered above parent's interests) - >> Parents, families and communities have the primary role in safeguarding and promoting a child's wellbeing and should be supported in this.
 A child should be taken out of his or her family's care only when there is no other reasonable way to safeguard and promote the child's wellbeing - >> If a child has to be removed from his or her family, then he or she should be given encouragement and support in maintaining contact with parents, brothers and sisters, and other significant people unless this is not considered to be in the child's best interests - >> The child's views, and the views of the parents and other significant people, are to be considered.
 They are to be kept informed about what is happening and take part in decisions that affect the child's life; - All of these parties are to be informed of complaints and review processes - Decisions about the child should fit with cultural, ethnic, religious values and traditions.
-A set your district staff for more information about this - where possible - Aboriginal and Torres Strait Islander children are to have culturally appropriate placements according to tradition or custom.
+A set of guidelines has been developed for culturally and linguistically diverse communities.
+Speak to your district staff for more information about this - If the child is removed from his or her family, the aim is to reunite the child with his or her family where possible - Aboriginal and Torres Strait Islander children are to have culturally appropriate placements according to tradition or custom.
 This means that as far as possible, a child should be cared for within his or her family, community, or by a person of Aboriginal or Torres Strait Islander descent.
-Where this isn't possible, then a child's connections to his or her family and culture information about this - assistance to participate in the protection and care of their children.
+Where this isn't possible, then a child's connections to his or her family and culture are to be promoted.
+Each district has an Aboriginal Practice Leader you can speak to for more information about this - Aboriginal and Torres Strait Islander people and communities are to be given opportunities and assistance to participate in the protection and care of their children.